bytedream/untisbot-discord/README.md

 ### In-memory storage

-In memory data storage is pretty simple: Just download the [jar](https://github.com/ByteDream/untisbot-discord/releases/tag/v1.1/UntisBot-1.0.jar) and run it with `java -jar UntisBot-1.0.jar token=<your discord bot token>`.
+In memory data storage is pretty simple: Just download the [jar](https://github.com/ByteDream/untisbot-discord/releases/tag/v1.1.1/UntisBot-1.1.1.jar) and run it with `java -jar UntisBot-<version>.jar token=<your discord bot token>`.
 The simple things have unfortunately also often disadvantages: The user data is only stored as long as the bot is running.
 If you shut it down, all data will be lost.
 If you want to keep the data even after a shutdown, you should use [database storage](#MariaDB).